zm1990s/dify-docs/en/getting-started/install-self-hosted/install-faq.md

 3. run the below command in your terminal or docker container

 ```
-flask vdb-migrarte # or docker exec -it docker-api-1 flask vdb-migrarte
+flask vdb-migrate # or docker exec -it docker-api-1 flask vdb-migrate
 ```

 ### 16. Why is SSRF_PROXY Needed?